PowerShell/platyPS/platyPS.schema.md

     // Top-level metadata.
 You can put your own "key: value" statements there
     // unknown values would be ignored by platyPS
-    // You can query this data from markdown file with `Get-PlatyPSYamlHeader`
+    // You can query this data from markdown file with `Get-MarkdownMetadata`
     //
     // Keys that have meaning for platyPS have separate entries
     ---